SOLAS-TTRPG/SOLAS/Character/Lineage.md

 ## Athlete
 You've been raised to depend on your physical strength, in and out of combat.
 When you have to roll a **Strength** check, you gain advantage.

+## Criminal
+You are an experienced criminal with a history of breaking the law, and you have survived up to this point by flouting the rules and regulations of society.
+You have advantage on **Dexterity** checks involving stealth and/or sleight of hand.

 ## Sage
 You've spent your time pouring over every detail in your area of research, memorizing every intricacy of the field.
 When you have to roll a **Mind** check, you gain advantage.